 - Make notes of information about sources from the text.
-While you are reading, look at the footnotes you’ve been assigned.
-Record anything useful about cited materials that doesn’t appear in the footnote (such as the fact that it was a speech, or a paper presented at a conference).
+While you're reading, look at the footnotes you've been assigned.
+Record anything useful about cited materials that doesn't appear in the footnote (such as the fact that it was a speech, or a paper presented at a conference).

 Can you tell if they are books, journal articles or reported cases?

-- Use your Bluebook!
-Check the tables and the index.
-The Bluebook has rules for which version of a source should be used--read them carefully because you might end up using, for exmaple, a newer edition of a book than the one the author cited.
+- Check the Bluebook tables and index.
+Read the rules, too.
+They tell you which version of a source should be used.
+For example, you might end up using a newer edition of a book than the one the author cited.

-- Bieber’s Dictionary of Legal Abbreviations (located at the Service Counter – just ask!) can be used to translate abbreviations.
+- Bieber’s Dictionary of Legal Abbreviations can be used to translate abbreviations.

-- Note which citations are still not translated, or which cite to unfamiliar types of material such as treaties, non-legal sources, foreign language sources, etc.
+- Note which citations are still not translated, or which cite to unfamiliar types of material.

-Consult a research librarian for assistance in deciphering the odd citations, and identifying and locating materials.
+Ask a research librarian for help in deciphering odd citations, and identifying and locating materials.

 - Check Rule 18 for "General Internet Citation Principles."
 If you can find a digital version that complies with Rule 18, you can use it and cite to it.